Our experience with Ship by Product Hunt

-- does it has a potential to leverage a community of ambassadors?
+- does it have a potential to leverage a community of ambassadors?

 If both answers are a yes, then you might have your chances.
 Otherwise, you’d want to work on your product a little bit more before you can elaborate a marketing strategy to enjoy the power of the Product Hunt community.